 Medicare Part D Complaints

 Prescription plans sort drugs into “tiers,” and your copay amount depends on which tier your drug belongs in.
 Generics and other drugs in lower tiers usually have a flat copay, but for higher-tier drugs, you may pay either a copay or a percentage of the cost.
 If your prescription is more expensive, it’s usually because your medication is in a different tier than the ones in the past.
 But sometimes there’s a mistake.
 Our client care team can help you understand your drug charges and guide you through resolving any issues you have.

 Many people don’t understand that Medicare Supplement, or Medigap, plans to cover the same services as Medicare.
 If Medicare doesn’t cover a service, then Medigap won’t cover it either.
 Common Medicare complaints are really just misunderstandings of coverage.
 Having an agent that understands your needs is very important.
 For example, if you see a specialist for a medical condition, Medicare will pay 80 percent of the cost of that doctor visit.
 A Medigap plan can pay the other 20 percent.
 But if you need hearing aids, neither Medicare nor Medigap will pay for them.

-Traditional Medicare Complaints
+Original Medicare Complaints

 Medicare covers certain types of medical equipment that you use at home as “durable medical equipment.”
 This includes oxygen, walkers, and wheelchairs.
 However, some equipment doesn’t have coverage, such as adult diapers or grab bars for your shower.
 Also, in many states, you must buy or rent your equipment from a Medicare-approved supplier, or it might not have coverage.

 Most people pay a standard premium for Part B coverage.
 The trouble with this is that Medicare looks at your tax return from two years ago to determine your income.
 Recent retirees can end up paying extra because their income when they were working is higher than their income is now.

 The solution to this is to file a request for reconsideration with the Social Security office, asking them to lower your Part B premium.
 We can walk you through what you need to do to start the process.